michael-sumner/go-make-things/content/articles/2018-12-06-how-to-get-the-value-of-an-object-from-a-specific-path.md

 - JavaScript
 ---

-In response to my article on [how to create a new object with only a subset of properties using vanilla JS](/how-to-create-a-new-object-with-only-a-subject-of-properties-using-vanilla-js/), Twitter user [zomar asked](https://twitter.com/zomars/status/1070454954463178753):
+In response to my article on [how to create a new object with only a subset of properties using vanilla JS](/how-to-create-a-new-object-with-only-a-subject-of-properties-using-vanilla-js/), Twitter user [zomars asked](https://twitter.com/zomars/status/1070454954463178753):

 > How about an equivalent for lodash's `get`  method?